ajs-voices/once-upon-a-dream/scenes/038-new-years-eve.md

 I shook my head.
 "Dad I have to go.
 I was supposed to spend the day with him.
 I took the day off I need to do this."

-Baboo stood up and wrapped his arms around me and gave me a hug.
+Babbo stood up and wrapped his arms around me and gave me a hug.
 He whispered in my ear, "Carino, he's missing out.
 Don't fret over him."
 He pulled away and pressed a kiss to my forehead.
 "Don't stay out too late."

 I watched as my dad went into the kitchen and started a kettle of water and asked in Spanish, "Tea?"